The following professionals lent their expertise to this article:

 What Is the Deadline for FAFSA?

-For the 2024-2025 academic year, students must submit the FAFSA form by 11:59pm CT on June 30, 2025.
-Keep in mind, these are the federal deadlines.
-States and schools set their own deadlines, which are often earlier.
+For the 2025-2026 academic year, students must submit the FAFSA by 11:59 pm CT on June 30, 2026.
+While this is the federal deadline, states and schools set their own deadlines, which are often earlier.
 Visit the official FAFSA website for more information on deadlines.

 Should Everyone Fill Out the FAFSA?

-Unfortunately, several myths exist that dissuade many students from applying for aid because they believe they won’t qualify.
-Some may feel their parents make too much money, while others believe that because they support themselves, they cannot use their parents’ information.
-Students should remember that, even if they do not qualify for federal aid, filling out the FAFSA can still qualify them for state and/or institutional funding.
+Even if they do not qualify for federal aid, filling out the FAFSA can still qualify students for state and/or institutional funding.
 It’s also a mistake to only fill out the FAFSA as an incoming student, as it must be completed each year with updated financial information to remain eligible.

 FAFSA Advice to Maximize Returns

-Students can maximize their financial aid returns by following a few simple steps and avoiding careless mistakes.
+Students can maximize their financial aid awards by following a few simple steps and avoiding careless mistakes.

 Apply early.
 Even though the FAFSA application remains open until June of each academic year, the federal government disburses funds on a rolling basis.
-Learners should complete the form as soon as possible for the best chance of funding.
+Complete the form as soon as possible for the best chance of funding.

 Apply online.
-By applying online, learners cut out the additional time required to print and mail their forms, and the additional time required for FAFSA administrators to review the paper forms rather than viewing them directly online.
+By applying online, learners cut out the additional time required to print and mail their forms and the time required for FAFSA administrators to review the paper forms rather than viewing them directly online.

 Avoid needless mistakes.
 Leaving blank fields, providing outdated information, or incorrectly filing taxes can all result in application delays and potentially losing out on federal student aid.
 Review your application thoroughly and double check all information before submitting it.

 Re-apply annually.
-As previously discussed, financial information required by the FAFSA must be updated annually to continue receiving federal financial aid.
+Information required by the FAFSA must be updated annually to continue receiving federal financial aid.
 This step exists so the government can update the EFC based on current income and assets.

 Financial Aid You Don’t Have to Pay Back

 While loans often make the difference in whether or not a student can attend a medical support program, the best type of aid is the one that does not need to be repaid.
-Fortunately, many options exist in this arena.
+Fortunately, you have several options.

 Scholarships & Grants